Fredric

 disorder,” “dysthymic disorder,” “major depressive disorder” and

-“unipolar depression” refer to a DSM-IV definition of depression.
+“unipolar depression” refer to a DSM-IV definition of

-[0027] As used herein, the term “psychiatric disorders” refers to
+[0027] As used herein, the term “psychiatric disorders” refers

-any psychiatric disorders including, but not limited to,
+to any psychiatric disorders including, but not limited to,

 depression, attention deficit disorder, schizophrenia, bipolar

-disorder, anxiety disorders, alcoholism, eating disorders such as
+disorder, anxiety disorders, alcoholism, eating disorders such

-anorexia and bulimia, phobias, Asperser's syndrome, dissociative
+as anorexia and bulimia, phobias, Asperser's syndrome,

-disorders, insomnia, and borderline personality disorder.
-The
+dissociative disorders, insomnia, and borderline personality

-DSM-IV definition applies to these psychiatric disorders.
+disorder.
+The DSM-IV definition applies to these psychiatric

-Psychiatric disorders also include substance abuse disorders
+disorders.
+Psychiatric disorders also include substance abuse

-nightmares, flashbacks, obsessive thoughts, compulsive behavior,
+social contacts, nightmares, flashbacks, obsessive thoughts,

-attention disorder, sexual problem, and irrational thinking.
+compulsive behavior, attention disorder, sexual problem, and

 [0028] As used herein, the term “co-morbid” or “co-existent”